-The purpose of the SMS organization is to continuously evolve and improve upon the comprehensive SMS and the Company's approach to safety.
+The purpose of the SMS organization is to continuously evolve and improve SoCalGas' SMS and approach to safety.
 The core of that approach is based on SoCalGas' seven Safety Values:

 - 1. Leadership Commitment

 - 2. Risk Management

 - 3. Employee and Stakeholder Engagement

 - 4. Competence, Awareness and Training

 - 5. Emergency Preparedness and Response

 - 6. Safety and Compliance Assurance

 - 7. Continuous Improvement